LiyingCheng95/Papers-on-Argument-Mining/README.md

 Node Placement in Argument Maps: Modeling Unidirectional Relations in High & Low-Resource Scenarios (ACL 2023)

 End-to-End Argument Mining over Varying Rhetorical Structures (Findings of ACL 2023)

+Automatic Debate Evaluation with Argumentation Semantics and Natural Language Argument Graph Networks (EMNLP 2023)

+Hi-ArG: Exploring the Integration of Hierarchical Argumentation Graphs in Language Pretraining (EMNLP 2023)

+VivesDebate-Speech: A Corpus of Spoken Argumentation to Leverage Audio Features for Argument Mining (EMNLP 2023)

+Hierarchical Enhancement Framework for Aspect-based Argument Mining （Findings of EMNLP 2023）

+From Simple to Complex: A Progressive Framework for Document-level Informative Argument Extraction（Findings of EMNLP 2023）

+Argument mining as a multi-hop generative machine reading comprehension task （Findings of EMNLP 2023）

+Enhancing Argument Structure Extraction with Efficient Leverage of Contextual Information (Findings of EMNLP 2023)

 ### Others